preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/read-and-understood/index.rst

 Some notes on using groups for notifications:

 + Sharepoint groups and AD groups can be used (Microsoft 365 groups can not).
-+ Regarding	Sharepoint groups: Only Sharepoint groups within the active site collection can be used.
-There can not be an AD group defined in the Sharepoint group.
++ Regarding	SharePoint groups: Only SharePoint groups within the active site collection can be used.
+There can not be an AD group defined in the SharePoint group.
 + Regarding AD groups (Security groups): The AD group must be email enabled.
 Read receipts can not be used for AD groups.

 To make sure recipients has received the notification, you can select "Require Read Receipt".
 (Also see above regarding AD groups.)